WANI12/smsv3/README.md

 The system will improve management
 The system to improve school management for both primary and secondary and tertiary institution.
-The system works offline and online remote access is provided
+The system works offline and online remote access is provided Prerequise for the system are
+- Php as a backend
+- tailwind css
+- javascript
+- react js
+- html
+- css
+- laravel